ayates67/CircuitPython/README.md

 <img src="tinker sensor.PNG">

 ### Reflection
 This asignment was very challenging.
 I had trouble figuing out how to write a code to do what I want.
-It took me a few classes but I figured out how to start reading distances then how to do the rgb values.
+It took me a few classes but I figured out how to start reading distances then how to do the rgb values with the help of my classmates.